KK FMP: 1970–2009: Based in Novi Sad

-The club was formed in 1970 as KK Radnički from Novi Sad.
+from Novi Sad.
 The club had played in regional leagues until 2006, when new sponsors on board, Invest Inženjering and Park Hotel.
 The club moved to the top-tier Serbian League in 2007 and played in that competition in their last two seasons (2007–08 and 2008–09).
 During the 2008–09 season, guard Zlatko Bolić led the league with 22.8 points per game.

 2009–2013: Based in Belgrade

 In 2009, Radnički was relocated to Belgrade and changed its name to KK Radnički Basket to distinguish it from well-known Radnički Belgrade.
 Two years later, the club changed its name to KK Radnički FMP.

 FMP (2013–present)

 In the 2016–17 season, FMP made a debut in the ABA League and finished in 9th place in the end of the season.
 Power forward Jonah Bolden was awarded the ABA League Top Prospect title after averaging 12.9 points and 7.2 rebounds per game in his rookie season.

 In December 2020, the club became a shareholder of the Adriatic Basketball Association, following a transfer of shares from Metalac Valjevo.
 On 18 November 2021, the club changed its name to FMP Meridian for the 2021–22 season due to sponsorship reasons.
 In June 2022, FMP confirmed to join the Basketball Champions League for the 2022–23 season, hosting a qualifying round in Belgrade.